rugbyprof/Mobile-Web-Programming/Assignment-3.md

 Use the form from [Example1c](http://107.170.231.151/Example1c/), with necessary changes, and adapt it to the information on the new contact card we used in [Assignment-1](https://github.com/rugbyprof/Mobile-Web-Programming/blob/master/Assignment-1.md)

+#### Specifics:

+- Create a folder called `ContactForm`
+- Copy your `index.html` from your `/var/www/html` folder.
+If you don't have the correct file, use the faithful wget command and grab it: `wget http://107.170.231.151/index.html`.
+Run this from your `ContactForm` folder.
+-

 #### Helpful Graphic: